Framework Design: Programming Paradigms and Idioms

 On this subject, another unavoidable concept is nullability: is a reference assigned or not?
 Most new languages (and newer versions of languages, like C#) are switching from the age-old—and convenient-for-the-compiler—default of nullable references.
 Again, reference assignment is a core concept that is unavoidable when thinking about code with pointers.

-Another concept that affects limits choosing a more performant transformation during compilation is failing to express function purity.
+Another concept that limits choosing a more performant transformation during compilation is failing to express function purity.
 Does a function cause a side-effect?
 A compiler can optimize a function known to be pure in ways that it cannot with impure functions.

-All of these features a balance between programmer convenience, onboarding of new developers, and allowing programmers to focus on application logic rather than making concessions to the language and framework.
+All of these features are a balance between programmer convenience, onboarding of new developers, and allowing programmers to focus on application logic rather than making concessions to the language and framework.
 As discussed above, though, there are concepts intrinsic to programming that have ostensibly nothing to do with application logic, but that an application declares (if not explicitly, then implicitly).

 Taking the example from above, if an application declares that a person is in a company, but fails to mention that a person must be in a company, then the underlying software (framework and compiler) must be more pessimistic about that relationship than is strictly necessary.

-A good framework encourages software to be as precise about its own model by allowing the application to declare the salient parts of its model in a declarative minimal set of idioms.
+A good framework encourages software to be precise about its own model by allowing the application to declare the salient parts of its model in a declarative minimal set of idioms.